-'Women Who Kill's Dorice 'Dee Dee' Moore Is Still Serving Life In Prison For The Murder Of Abraham Shakespeare
+This Is What 'Women Who Kill's Dorice 'Dee Dee' Moore Is Doing Now

 Dorice 'Dee Dee' Moore was featured on the second episode of Channel 4's series Women Who Kill as a convicted murderer who killed her former business partner and U.S. lottery winner Abraham Lee Shakespeare.
 Moore's case was pretty fascinating from start to finish, and, since her conviction, she has become known for causing court-room drama, including epic meltdowns and physical fits.
 But, after all of that, where is Dorice 'Dee Dee' Moore from Women Who Kill now?